(Australia 04 Jan 1906 – 29 May 1995)

 By the 1950s Margel Hinder had achieved a reputation as one of the most accomplished and committed of Australia's modern sculptors.
 Raised in America and familiar with European and American abstract developments before her arrival in Sydney in 1934, Hinder moved to the forefront of modernist activity in Sydney in the 1930s and 40s.
 Hinder worked in a variety of media including wood, metal and plastics and with a range of techniques, although she has consistently preferred carving.
 She was one of the few women artists in Australia who was involved in public commissions on a monumental scale.
 Hinder was concerned, not to relate her sculpture to nature or the figurative, but to resolve abstract conceptions and principles in three-dimensional forms, which could also give definition to her feelings.
 'Green garden sculpture', constructed by building up sections of copper sheets in overlapping thicknesses, is a finely resolved complex of interlocking forms and space.

 © Art Gallery of New South Wales, 2001

-Barry Pearce (Australia) (Author), Older Australian masters: an exhibition of works by major Australian artists executed in the later years of their careers, Domain, 1991, (illus.). not paginated, no catalogue numbers
+Barry Pearce., Older Australian masters: an exhibition of works by major Australian artists executed in the later years of their careers, 'Preface', Sydney, 1991, (illus.). not paginated, no catalogue numbers

-Older Australian masters: an exhibition of works by major Australian artists executed in the later years of their careers, Art Gallery of New South Wales, 16 Mar 1992–12 Apr 1992
+Older Australian masters: an exhibition of works by major Australian artists executed in the later years of their careers, Art Gallery of New South Wales, Sydney, 16 Mar 1992–12 Apr 1992

 Parallel Visions: Twenty-two artists from the Australian collection, Art Gallery of New South Wales, Sydney, 22 Feb 2002–May 2003